CSRG-Group/dcs-notes.github.io/_CS126/part1.md

 title: "Arrays and Lists"
 ---

+## Abstract Data Type (ADT)

+> An abstract data type (ADT) is an **abstraction** of a data structure that specifies
+>
+> - The data that is stored.
+> - The operations that can be performed on said data.
+> - The error conditions associated with said operations.
+>
+> The ADT does not define the implementation of the data structure but **seeks to describe** what it does.

 ## Arrays (ADT)

 > Arrays are **indexable**, **fixed length**, sequence of variables of a **single type** (homogenous).